Transgender genocide: United Kingdom

+The rhetoric in UK discourse around transgender people and transgender rights have been likened to the "genocidal language" employed by U.S. commentators such as Michael Knowles, while the biological essentialism in transphobia has been likened to "eugenicist racism".
+Violence against transgender people has also increased in recent years with increased visibility and increased anti-transgender rhetoric in line with global trends, with hate crimes against transgender people peaking in 2023.
 Following the For Women Scotland Ltd v The Scottish Ministers Supreme Court ruling and subsequent interim guidance published by the Equality and Human Rights Commission (EHRC), on June 30 2025, the Lemkin Institute for Genocide Prevention issued a "Red Flag Alert" for transgender and intersex rights in the United Kingdom.
-The Institute stated that "If the [EHRC] guidance does become law, it would make transition impossible in the UK.
-Life as a transitioned person would become unbearable", and that the ruling by the Supreme Court and the guidance by the EHRC means that "All of the actions described above fit neatly into the 9th Pattern of Genocide".
+The Institute stated that the ruling by the Supreme Court and the guidance by the EHRC means that "All of the actions described above fit neatly into the 9th Pattern of Genocide", with them subsequently calling the Code of Practice as issued in 2026 genocidal.
+Other commentators, such as Debbie Hayton, have criticised such assessments, stating that "genocidal mobs trying to eradicate trans people from the UK are hardly likely".